pcustic/secure-server/README.md

 Harden an Ubuntu server.

 - 🔒 Disable root login and password authentication for SSH.
-- 🔒 Set up a non-root `app` user with sudo privileges.
+- 🔒 Set up a non-root `pcustic` user with sudo privileges.
 - 🔒 Install and configure UFW firewall.
 - 🔒 Install and configure fail2ban to protect against brute-force attacks.
 - 🔒 Set up SSH key authentication using your GitHub SSH keys.